 • Special Damages: Special damages include the most measurable, tangible losses, such as medical bills, lost wages, future medical expenses, and so on.

 • General Damages: Though less tangible, general damages are no less important.
 These types of damages may include physical pain, mental anguish, emotional trauma, loss of enjoyment of life, loss of future earning capacity, and other factors that may influence a person’s quality of life.
-Its also important to note that Hawaii sets a cap on the amount of pain and suffering damages awarded.
+It's also important to note that Hawaii sets a cap on the amount of pain and suffering damages awarded.

 Additionally, if your loved one lost their life because of a case of medical malpractice, you may be entitled to additional damages through a wrongful death claim.

-Contact Davis Levin Livingston for a Free Consultation
+Contact Davis Levin Livingston Today!

 • Please enter your first name.